KarelKubat/goto-meet/README.md

 ### UI

 - `--onscreen-sec` defines how long a popup should remain visible.
 The default is 120.
 - `--browser` identifies your favorite browser.
-The default is `Google Chrome`.
+The default is an empty string, which calls your default browser.
+This flag may be set to force accepting video calls in a different browser than your default one, e.g., on a different monitor.

 ### Location of the config files